Shagra, Qatar: Archaeology

 An important Neolithic period site is located in Shagra.
 The site was first discovered by a French archaeological team in 1981, and in 1988 it was described in a publication authored by a member of the team, Dr. Marie-Louise Inizan.
 It is one of the earliest settlements found in the southern portion of Qatar and dates back to 6000 BC.
 Among the artifacts found at the site was a two-room structure, flints and remnants of fish and molluscs.

 Although there were numerous references to the site in Inizan's reports, no co-ordinates were mentioned and the site was subsequently lost due to strong winds burying the area under sand.
-The general location of Shagra was re-discovered in 2008 by a hydrologist named Philip Macumber when he found markers belonging to the French archaeological team.
 Between 2010 and 2012, Qatar Museums Authority attempted to narrow the location of the site but were unsuccessful.
 Finally, in 2015, geologist Jacques LeBlanc was successful in rediscovering the site.

 In addition to rediscovering the lost site, LeBlanc also discovered a new site approximately 0.65 km northwest of the old site which he dubbed Shagra II.
 At the site, he recorded an 18 meter path along which foundations were visible of four to five adjacent dwellings, a lone dwelling roughly 19 meters south of the aforementioned path, another partially submerged dwelling approximately 13 meters northeast of the path, and a north-to-south facing grave 5 meters to the west from the path.
 The grave is located in a sabkha, has rock slabs on either side, and may have belonged to a child.